Running Power Options

 I'm in.
 What are my options?

-If you're willing to put up with the less-than-ideal aspects of running with power in order to capitalize on the competitive edge it can provide, your next move is to check out the available options.
+If you're willing to put up with the less-than-ideal aspects of running with power in order to capitalize on the very real competitive edge it can provide, your next move is to check out the available options.
 This article focuses on Garmin, Stryd, RunScribe, and Polar, all of which are easily accesable and integrated with sports watches for real-time monitoring.
 Plus, they're all fully compatible with SportTracks.

 There are a few other running power meters available, such as SHFT, RPM2, and FeetMe Sport.
 These options either require you to run with a smartphone, or they're in the early stages of integrating with running watches.
 This entire product category is just getting started.
 It's an exciting space to watch, and we'll keep you updated as it evolves.